Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Applications of quantum perceptrons

-Thus, the probability of the output qubit being on state $\ket{1}$ is precisely $P(1) = |\sum_ia_i(\bs{x}_1)a^{*}_i(\bs{x}_2)|^2 = |\langle \psi(\bs{x}_1)|\psi(\bs{x}_2)\rangle|^2$, which is the kernel $\kappa(\bs{x}_1,\bs{x}_2)$.
-Note that this results from the condition $J\gg \Omega_o$ since only when $i=j$ the coherent drive $\Omega_o\sigma_o^x$ can significantly act on the output qubit.
+Thus, the probability of the output qubit being on state $\ket{1}$ is precisely $P(1) = |\sum_ia_i(\bs{x}_1)a^{*}_i(\bs{x}_2)|^2 = |\langle \Psi_{\text{in}}(\bs{x}_1)|\Psi_{\text{in}}(\bs{x}_2)\rangle|^2$, which is the kernel $\kappa(\bs{x}_1,\bs{x}_2)$.
+Note that this results from the condition $J\gg f^x_o$ since only when $i=j$ the coherent drive $f^x_o\sigma_o^x$ can significantly act on the output qubit.
+In the atomic physics community this condition is known as the rotating wave approximation.
 One can generalize to larger input sizes straightforwardly.
-Suppose that state $|\psi(\bs{x}_1)\rangle$ now extends over $n$ qubits $i=1,...,n$ and that state $|\psi^{*}(\bs{y}_2)\rangle$ extends over also $n$ qubits $i=n+1,...,2n$.
-If we use $J_i = -J_{i+n}=J$ and $J\gg \Omega_o=\pi$ with $\Delta_o=0$, then the probability of the output being on state $\ket{1}$ is again $P(1) = |\langle \psi(\bs{x}_2)|\psi(\bs{x}_1)\rangle|^2$.
-Our approach does not rely on the long-range gates necessary for the SWAP test.
-Rather, it relies on the natural dynamics of the QP.
+Suppose that state $|\Psi_{\text{in}}(\bs{x}_1)\rangle$ now extends over $n$ qubits $i=1,...,n$ and that state $|\Psi^{*}_{\text{in}}(\bs{x}_2)\rangle$ extends over also $n$ qubits $i=n+1,...,2n$.
+If we use $J_i = -J_{i+n}=J$, $J\gg f^x_o=\pi$ with $f^z_o=0$, and all other fields zero, then the probability of the output being on state $\ket{1}$ is again $P(1) = |\langle \Psi_{\text{in}}(\bs{x}_1)|\Psi_{\text{in}}(\bs{x}_2)\rangle|^2$.
+Our approach employs the dynamics of a QP to realize a SWAP test in a constant number of operations.
 Note that $H_P$ treats all the input qubits as neighbors to the output qubit.
-Thus, the QP employs near-range dynamics as long as all the inputs can be placed close enough to the output without interacting with each other.
-Thus, implementing QPs relies on high-connectivity or programmable platforms.
-In Sec.~\ref{Sec:experimental}), we propose implementing QPs in several platforms, such as superconducting qubits~\cite{IBM_eagle}, cold-atom arrays~\cite{singh2022dual,browaeys2016experimental, de2019observation,bluvstein2112quantum,PhysRevLett.128.050502, cody2022transport,rui2020} and nitrogen-vacancy centers in diamond~\cite{bradley2019ten,PhysRevX.10.031002}.
+Thus, implementing QPs relies on high-connectivity (i.e. long-range direct interaction) or programmable platforms.
+In Sec.~\ref{Sec:experimental}, we propose implementing QPs in several platforms, such as superconducting qubits~\cite{IBM_eagle}, cold-atom arrays~\cite{singh2022dual,browaeys2016experimental, de2019observation,bluvstein2112quantum,PhysRevLett.128.050502, cody2022transport,rui2020} and nitrogen-vacancy centers in diamond~\cite{bradley2019ten,PhysRevX.10.031002}.
 The scheme presented above is a particular case of the Hadamard test~\cite{aharonov2006polynomial}.
-The Hadamard test uses an ancilla to measure $\bra{\psi}U\ket{\psi}$ where $U$ is some unitary and $\psi$ a state.
+The Hadamard test uses an ancillary to measure $\bra{\psi}U\ket{\psi}$ where $U$ is some unitary and $\ket{\psi}$ a state.
 Including pulses in the input of a QP realizes the Hadamard test since pulsing effectuates any unitary $U$.
-The output qubit can then be used as the ancilla to read the desired expectation value.
+The output qubit can then be used as the ancillary to read the desired expectation value.